 Take-home bleaching solutions can help improve the color and overall brightness of teeth.
-These kits are simpler and less expensive than, and can be just as effective as, in-office treatments.
-Cosmetic Dentists provide patients with customized impression trays, whitening powder and whitening gel, the use of which improves the appearance of teeth over just a few days.
+These kits are simpler and less expensive and can be just as effective as in-office treatments.
+Cosmetic Dentists provide patients with customized impression trays, whitening powder, and whitening gel, the use of which improves the appearance of teeth over just a few days.

 OVER-THE-COUNTER TEETH WHITENING PRODUCTS

 Various over-the-counter products, such as whitening toothpaste and bleaching strips, are advertised as being effective teeth-whiteners.
 However, although based on the same science as professional bleaching, the concentration of effective ingredients tends to be much lower, lengthening treatment time and often not providing the level of whitening desired.

 Whitening procedures are effective but not permanent.
 Depending on the procedure used, whitening may fade over time.
 Patients are advised to avoid food and drinks that may stain or darken teeth.

 Does drinking coffee or soda through a straw actually help prevent staining your teeth?